openshift/enhancements/enhancements/builds/entitlements.md

 1. Introduce a concept of generic global secrets that can be created by administrators and mounted into any pod
 2. Introduce a configuration mechanism that allows the adminstrator to control which users/namespaces are allowed to mount a given global secret
 3. Define an annotation api that users can apply to their pods to request injection of one more more global secrets, and what path to inject into
-4. Define a CSI driver capable of copying global secrets into a volume that is made available for pods to mount
+4. Define a CSI driver capable of copying global secrets into a volume that is made available for pods to mount.
+This has been broken out into a [separate enhancement proposal](https://github.com/openshift/enhancements/pull/250)
 5. Define an admission controller that, taking into account the security configuration from (2), will add a PVC+volume mount(to be fullfilled by the CSI driver in (4)) to pods requesting injection, and reject PVCs/pods that include volume mounts but do not meet the security requirements from (2).